 17. Travel toothbrush

 I love an electric toothbrush and if there’s one thing I’m not willing to leave at home, it’s that.
 I actually just take my normal one from home with me along with the charger, but it’s pretty bulky and can be hard to find somewhere to charge it.
-I would highly recommend getting an electric toothbrush that can be charged via USB as it’s just so much easier.
+I would highly recommend getting a USB rechargeable electric toothbrush as it’s just so much easier.
 The one below also comes in a case that the toothbrush gets charged in so you can keep it clean as well.
 So handy!

 I actually pack a couple of floss with me as I like to have one in my day bag as well as in my toiletry bag.
 When you’re travelling and eating lots of different foods, the last thing you want is to put up with food stuck in your teeth all day!
 These Oral B ones come in a pack of 2 so that’s pretty perfect.